David Grant USAF Medical Center: 1990–1999

 1992-1993 saw many humanitarian operations supported by the 60th AMW, including Operation Provide Comfort in Iraq, Operation Provide Hope in the former Soviet Union, Operation Provide Promise in Bosnia, and Operation Provide Relief and Operation Restore Hope in Somalia.

 In January 1994, the Travis Fisher House open its doors and has to date served over 2,800 guests.
-Co-located on the grounds of DGMC within a short walking distance, this 5000 sqft house with the comfort and atmosphere of a home has two single bedrooms, three double rooms, and two double room suites, a large common room, dining room, fully stocked kitchen, laundry and office.
-It accommodates up to seven families or 16 people at a time, and provides a comfortable retreat for patient's families.
+Co-located on the grounds of DGMC within a short walking distance, this 5000 sqft house has two single bedrooms, three double rooms, and two double room suites.
+It accommodates up to seven families or 16 people at a time.
 The average occupancy rate during 2007 was 91% on a first-come, first-served basis for those meeting the eligibility criteria.
 The only primary criterion is a need to provide a family environment close to the patient.

 The Fisher House Foundation provides humanitarian support to members United States Armed Forces and their families.
-Fisher Houses provide comfortable temporary lodging for families when a military member or dependent requires specialized or extended medical care.
-Fisher House facilities enabled families to stay together while a loved one is undergoing long-term treatment.